 “What are your greatest strengths?” example answers

-Now you have a list of your strengths .
-But your interviewer is not looking for a one or two word answer.
-Instead, you need to offer an anecdote that backs up your assertion.
+Your interviewer is not looking for a one or two word answer to the question of your strengths.
+You need to offer an anecdote that backs up your assertion.
 The best answers will explain why your strength makes you the best fit for the job.
 Below you will find five sample responses to the question: “What is your biggest strength?”

 1. Big-picture thinking